How SixIntoSeven works to support Year 6 transition – a quick guide for primaries and secondaries.

 Developed by ASCL and askEddi in 2020 to improve data quality and transfer between primary and secondary schools in the absence of SATs, SixIntoSeven facilitates a conversation about pupil progress and attainment.

-The progress information requested is a set of 20 “Professional Judgements” in Maths, Speaking & Listening, Reading and Writing.
+The progress information requested is a set of 24 “Professional Judgements” in Speaking & Listening, Reading, Writing and Maths.
 These judgements are made by the primary teachers based on their knowledge and experience of the child throughout Year 6 and their time in primary school.
 This information creates a baseline that secondaries can use to plan form groups and identify any areas for intervention in advance for when pupils join them in September.

 Working in this way takes into account primary progress as a whole rather than a marker on the day of an exam.
 This allows schools to assess each child on a level playing field and is especially important in 2021 when everyone will have had a different experience and access to learning.

 Investing in a unified portal helps schools to take ownership of their transition process, and the structure of the professional judgements ensure that the information transmitted is used for the benefit of the child, not for accountability.

 All schools sign data sharing and participation agreements to ensure GDPR and safeguarding compliance, and the personal information shared between school is limited to the UPN and the judgements themselves.

 Our experience as a secondary school has been very positive and we found SixIntoSeven easy to use.
 Primary colleagues are securely sending information to secondary colleagues so that we, as secondary heads, have all the information that we need to meet the needs of our new Year 7 when they join us in September.

 1.Secondaries pay a one-off £495 (+vat) to use the portal when we launch on 22 March 2021 (no charge for primaries).